Clarisonic Mia 2 Review: Thoughts After 2 Years of Using it.

 I was like, “I don’t know.
 A month?”

-She says, “how about after one cleanse!”
+She said, “how about one cleanse!”

 I was like LOL.
 Okay lady, calm down.
 Let me guess, it’s also gonna help me find love too?
-Of course, she said it would :'(
+Of course, she said it would…. :'(

 Note: that last bit didn’t actually happen.